Layer dependent electronic structure changes in transition metal dichalcogenides- The microscopic origin: Methodology

-In order to quantify the results, we setup a tight binding model with Mo $d$ and Se $p$/S $p$ states in the basis.
+where $d^{\dagger}_{il} \left(d_{il} \right)$ creates (annihilates) an electron in the $l$th $d$ orbital on transition metal site in the $i$th unit cell while $p^{\dagger}_{il} \left( p_{il} \right)$ creates (annihilates) an electron in the $l$th $p$ orbital on oxygen atom in the $i$th unit cell.
 In this model, the maximally localized Wannier functions \cite{wannier90} are used for the radial parts of the basis functions.
 Technically, the degree of localization and the symmetry of these Wannier functions can be controlled in the projection procedure.
 All on-site energies and hopping interaction strengths in this case are determined from the interface of VASP to Wannier90 \cite{VASPtoWannier}.
-Apart from the 2H stacking, we also explored other stacking geometries AA, A$'$B, AB$'$ and AB to explore the renormalization of the onsite energies due to differing Madelung potentials.
-An explanation for the notation for the stacking may be found in Ref.~\cite{stacking_nomenc}.
+Once a full tight-binding Hamiltonian is obtained for the bilayers, in order to switch off the interlayer interactions, we identify all the interlayer terms in $ t^{l_{1}l_{2}}_{i,j,pd} d^{\dagger}_{il_{1}} p_{jl_{2}} $ and $ t^{l_{1}l_{2}}_{i,j,pp} p^{\dagger}_{il_{1}} p_{jl_{2}}$ and put corresponding $t$'s to zero.
+Apart from the 2H stacking, for MoSe$_2$, we also explored other stacking geometries AA, A$'$B, AB$'$ and AB shown in Fig. \ref{stacking}\cite{cesare} to explore the renormalization of the onsite energies due to differing Madelung potentials.

-In order to generalize our findings, we did the similar analysis mentioned earlier for MoTe$_2$, WS$_2$, WSe$_2$ and WTe$_2$.
-The experimental lattice parameters of a= 3.522, 3.1532, 3.282, \AA{} and c= 13.967, 12.323, 12.96, \AA{} were considered for MoTe$_2$, WS$_2$, WSe$_2$ and WTe$_2$ \cite{wte2} respectively.
-The internal positions were optimized in each case for both monolayer and bilayer.
-The van der Waals interactions implemented using the DFT-D2 method of Grimme were considered for positional optimization in the case of bilayer.
-The $\it ab-initio$ band structure was then calculated for each of these cases and the results for the bilayers were then mapped onto a tight binding model with Mo/W $d$ and S,Se and Te $p$ orbitals in the basis.
-The radial part of the tight binding basis functions corresponded to maximally localized Wannier functions.